bastensnoek/Intro_Python/Python_Msc_Feb_2019.md

 Here you can find the info and links needed for the course **This is a Python 3.7 course**

-**We encourage to install Python and Jupyter on your own laptop before the course.** \
+**We encourage you to install Python and Jupyter on your own laptop before the course.** \

 **Installing Jupyter locally**\
 Jupyter notebooks is a user interface which makes writing and commenting on Python code more convenient.\